Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: INTRODUCTION

-Previous research has also found that gender interacts with individual factors such as safety perception and home obligations, which, in turn, impacts bicycle behavior.
-For example, female-identifying cyclists may be more concerned about road safety and more likely to be influenced by news broadcasts than male-identifying cyclists~\cite{emond2009explaining}.
-Additionally, \citet{harris2006gender} discovered that people that identify as female tend to be more risk-averse and feel more negative consequences of sharing the road with automobiles or other vehicles than men.
-These findings suggest that female-identifying cyclists may be more likely to favor off-road bike lanes separated from traffic ~\citet{garrard2012women}.
-Understanding these gender differences can help planners and policymakers develop strategies to promote cycling, particularly among women.
+Previous research indicates that gender can influence factors like safety perception and home responsibilities, affecting cycling behaviors.
+For example, female cyclists~\footnote{Our discussion on gender, particularly the terms ``male'' and ``female,'' is rooted in the appearance of pronouns in cycling news headlines, not self-disclosed gender.} may be more concerned about road safety and more likely to be influenced by news broadcasts than males, especially if they perceive a heightened risk from such coverage~\cite{emond2009explaining}.
+Additionally, \citet{harris2006gender} discovered that women tend to be more risk-averse and feel more negative consequences of sharing the road with automobiles or other vehicles than men.
+These findings suggest that female cyclists may be more likely to favor off-road bike lanes separated from traffic~\cite{garrard2012women}.
+Understanding the interaction of gender on perception can help planners and policymakers develop strategies to promote cycling, particularly among women.

-We introduce a novel dataset and models that can extract the perception portrayed by news headlines using machine learning algorithms.
+Overall, to better understand the perception of cyclists in news headlines, we introduce a novel Bike Frames Corpus, methodology, and analysis approaches that can extract the perception portrayed by news headlines using machine learning algorithms.
 We summarize the task our dataset addresses in Figure~\ref{fig:overview}.
-Specifically, we measure two aspects, the perceived view of ``how'' the writer feels about the bicyclist and information about whether or not the bicyclist was in an accident.
-In the example ``Drunk-driver plowed into the cyclist,'' we can understand that the headline is related to a driver-bicyclist accident and that the driver was probably at fault.
-We may perceive that the writer expresses sympathy towards the cyclist (i.e., sees the cyclist in a positive light) given their explicit remark about the driver's initial condition (intoxicated) and through the strong verb ``plowed.''
-In contrast, if the headline said ``Cyclist allegedly hit by a driver,'' the text would still discuss an accident.
+Specifically, we measure two aspects: the perceived view of the writer's feelings about the bicyclist and information about whether or not the bicyclist was in an accident.
+In the example ``\textit{Drunk-driver plowed into the cyclist},'' we can understand that the headline is related to a driver-bicyclist accident and that the driver was probably at fault.
+We may perceive that the writer expresses sympathy towards the cyclist (i.e., sees the cyclist in a positive light) given their explicit remark about the driver's initial condition (intoxicated) and through the strong verb ``\textit{plowed}.''
+In contrast, if the headline said ``\textit{Cyclist allegedly hit by a driver},'' the text would still discuss an accident.
 However, we may perceive the writer as having a more positive perception of the driver, reducing the positive perception of the bicyclist.
-Therefore, we developed the dataset to measure the perception of bicyclists and motorcyclists for direct comparison, similar to the work by \citet{macmillan2016trends}.
+Therefore, we developed the dataset to measure the public perceptions of bicyclists and motorcyclists from news headlines for direct comparison.
+Specifically, the approach uncovers readers’ sentiment patterns toward cycling-related news articles.